-"They rolled in single file, 10 deep through the front door, plain-clothed officers," Hauk told VICE.
+"They rolled in single file, ten deep through the front door, plain-clothed officers," Hauk told VICE.

 "Shamefully, they lined up their squad cars in the back so no one could see what was happening.
 I told them that too, as they took me out the back door, I told them to have some balls and pull their police cars out front to let everyone see what was happening."

-Even with Justin Trudeau's promise to move toward legalization, Saskatoon Police appear to be gripping onto old Conservative policies and an ideological stance against medicinal marijuana.
-With legalized weed's uncertain future, Hauk is seriously concerned he could end up behind bars before any changes happen.
+Even with new Canadian Prime Minister Justin Trudeau's promise to move toward legalization, Saskatoon police appear to be holding onto old Conservative policies and an ideological stance against medicinal marijuana.
+With legalized weed's uncertain future, Hauk is seriously concerned he could end up behind bars before any changes set in.